 - I will never drink alcohol and drive (not even a single drink).
 I will never drive after taking drugs or prescription medication that causes me to be t Alcohol and drugs severely impair reaction time, and the ability to judge the speed or distance of an oncoming car.
 Operating a vehicle while impaired is a crime, and people get arrested for it.
 I will not allow anyone to have drugs or alcohol inside my vehicle.
 Possession of alcohol or drugs by people under age 21, inside my car, could get me arrested, since I am the operator in control of the vehicle.

 - I will never get into a vehicle if the driver has been drinking or using drugs.
 I will not let someone I know drive after drinking alcohol or taking drugs.
 I will call a cab instead or use a designated driver.
 People go to jail, get injured or killed, and cause injury and death to innocent people every day from drinking and driving.
 This could have been prevented if they used a designated driver or called a cab.

-- Don't get in a car with people you don't know and trust.
+- I will never get in a car with people I don't know and trust.

 - I will call someone I know, or a cab, for a ride home if I have been drinking or using drugs, or if I need a ride home.

 - I will look at least twice before turning or pulling out from a stop sign or at an intersection.
 An oncoming vehicle can easily block my view of another vehicle that is coming behind it.

 - I will always take the safer alternative, even if doing so takes more time.
 For example, I will not try to turn across busy intersections or entrances to stores of shopping There are always safer alternatives.
 I will go to a different entrance that may have a stoplight or safer access to where I am going, or simply go further down the road to a controlled intersection where I can make a legal U-turn and come back to my destination.